Self Study 2024-2025 Self Study 2024-2025

 • Diana Oliver, Human Resources Manager

-• Benita Rashaw, AVP for Student Affairs
+• Benita Rashaw, Vice President for Student Experience

 • Brian Stipelman, AVP for Academic Affairs/Dean of Liberal Arts